dwarvesf/playground/00_fleeting/how-to-talk-to-chatgpt-effectively.md

 tags:
   - ai
   - prompt
+  - chatgpt
-title: "How to talk to ChatGPT effectively"
+title: How to talk to ChatGPT effectively
 date: 2024-06-21
 description: This post presents technique to improve the your output when prompting ChatGPT.
 authors: